pgodsalve/Dr-Chris-Godsalve/README.md

 His humility belied an intellectual prowess and he never lost his youthful curiosity.
 Never one to complain, Chris bore numerous illnesses stoically.
 A true survivor until sadly an unexpected adversary took him from us before his time.
 My deepest condolences to the family.

-# Blog

-#### Saying goodbye - 9th April 2020
+## Preparing to say goodbye -

-It is with a heavy heart that I write this first post.
  We are devastated at the loss of a great man who means to much to us.
 There’s no words for the loss and sometimes the grief is unbearable, but there are also lot of added layers with necessary COVID-19 restrictions, which are prohibitive to the grieving process, and go against every human instinct to go, to be together, to embrace, to share stories in the pub.

 There must be so many families going through this and it’s heart wrenching.
 The deaths from C19 in the UK are vastly under-reported; at the time of writing there were 953 new C19 related deaths today, however only those people who have been tested and died in NHS hospitals are included in this grim tally, my dad is not.
-My thoughts are with everyone whose lives have been altered by this horrible disease, which is proving to expose huge inequalities.
+My thoughts are with everyone whose lives have been altered by this horrible virus, which is proving to expose huge inequalities.

-We are however trying to take comfort that dad was at home, he spent so much time in hospital throughout his life and hated being at the mercy of others.
+We are however trying to take comfort that dad was at home; he spent so much time in hospital throughout his life and hated being at the mercy of others.
 It has also been a huge comfort and an emotional journey reminiscing about dad, writing about his life, looking at his books, listening to music, digging out and laughing at old photos and hearing tributes and memories from his friends and family, albeit virtually

-His memory must be celebrated, and I’d like this blog page to be in the spirit of sharing stories over a pint.
-All contributions are very much welcome, be it a song that reminds you of my dad, an anecdote or a photo.
+His memory must be celebrated, and it's been such a pleasure to read contributions from old friends much in the spirit of sharing stories over a pint.
 Though currently isolated, myself and my mum Beatrice have been overwhelmed with love and kindness from family and friends, sharing their kind wishes, support and memories of dad.
-I shall post these separately and will continue to update this page.

 ‘Meanwhile, back at the ranch..’ as dad would say, we have finished the funeral preparations which has been no small feat.
 My mum and I have felt under immense pressure to do justice to such a brilliant person who was a deep thinker and had a vast array of interests, as well as to adequately convey what he meant to us.